nicklockwood/iCarousel/README.md

 Transform Options
 ----------------------------

-These are the tweakable options for standard carousels, and how they are used.
+These are the tweakable options for standard carousels.
 Check the *Options Demo* for an example of the effect that these parameters have.

 	iCarouselTranformOptionCount